spookylukey/django-fabfile-starter/README.rst

 - manage.py loads the correct settings.py when run on the server.

 - use of a pip 'requirements.txt' for installation of Python packages, in the same directory as the fabfile.
-It should contain at least Django and south.
+It should contain at least:
+  * Django
+  * south
+  * gunicorn

 - use of Mercurial for source control, requiring hg to be installed on your server.
 (This could be easily modified to use git).